Onglyza & Kombiglyze XR

 Who Should Not Take Saxagliptin?

 As with most medications, people with certain medical conditions should not take Onglyza or Kombiglyze XR.
 People who have suffered lactic acidosis or ketoacidosis should not take these drugs.
+In addition, patients taking cytochrome inhibitors like ketoconazole can experience drug interactions with saxagliptin.

-• Know you are allergic to any of the drugs’ ingredients
+- Are allergic to any of the drugs’ ingredients

-Onglyza and Kombiglyze Side Effects
+Onglyza and Kombiglyze XR Side Effects

-Respiratory tract infections, urinary tract infections and headaches were the most common saxagliptin side effects that affected 5% or more clinical trial participants.
+Respiratory tract infections, urinary tract infections and headaches were the most common saxagliptin side effects that affected 5% or more of clinical trial participants.

 Saxagliptin has a range of common side effects.
 Researchers have documented most of these effects in clinical trials and post-marketing reports.

-• Bloating
+- Bloating

-The more serious side effects, such as heart failure, acute pancreatitis and joint pain are detailed below.
+The more serious side effects, such as heart failure, acute pancreatitis and joint pain, are detailed below.

 Onglyza and Heart Failure

-As of June 2024, the FDA had received 748 reports of heart failure associated with Onglyza use.
+As of November 2025, the FDA had received 748 reports of heart failure associated with Onglyza use.
 Its label has carried a warning about heart failure since 2016.

 “When I am making prescribing decisions, I consider the advantages of glycemic control over possible harmful effects when selecting saxagliptin or other agents used to treat diabetes,” McKinney said.

-In April 2016, the FDA released a Drug Safety Communication warning about an increased risk of heart failure with saxagliptin which stated “Type 2 diabetes medicines containing saxagliptin and alogliptin may increase the risk of heart failure, particularly in patients who already have heart or kidney disease.
+In April 2016, the FDA released a Drug Safety Communication warning about an increased risk of heart failure with saxagliptin, which stated, “Type 2 diabetes medicines containing saxagliptin and alogliptin may increase the risk of heart failure, particularly in patients who already have heart or kidney disease.
 Heart failure can result in the heart not being able to pump enough blood to meet the body’s needs.
 As a result, we are adding new warnings to the drug labels about this safety issue.”

-“Type 2 diabetes medicines containing saxagliptin and alogliptin may increase the risk of heart failure, particularly in patients who already have heart or kidney disease...
+“Type 2 diabetes medicines containing saxagliptin and alogliptin may increase the risk of heart failure, particularly in patients who already have heart or kidney disease ...
 As a result, we are adding new warnings to the drug labels about this safety issue.”

 Onglyza and Acute Pancreatitis